Is it possible that an etiquette exists for bagging a bargain in Mexico?

 - You’ll show the vendor you mean business.

-If one shop has all you want, then stock up and ask for a bulk buy bargain.
+If one shop has all you want, then don’t be afraid to ask for a deeper bargain based on the quantity you’re buying.
 Remember, if you don’t ask, you don’t get.
 Also remember to calculate correctly in your head, rounding out the dollars incorrectly can be a costly mistake, and might take the edge off that bargain.
-At the time of writing, USD 1 = MXN 18.7763.
+Be sure that you’re both talking numbers in the same currency, pesos or dollars, and know the exchange rate if they want only pesos (some shops will not take US Dollars any longer).

 Leave him outside

-It’s true, women are just better at bargaining.
+While there are exceptions to every rule, it’s true that women are typically just better at bargaining.
 We can use our wily ways to get what we want, and talking is never an issue!
-Couples can use the ‘good cop, bad cop’ approach, that works nicely, but overall, the fairer sex is infinitely better at getting what they want.
+Couples can use the ‘good cop, bad cop’ approach, which occasionally works nicely, but overall, the fairer sex is infinitely better at getting what they want.
 Hormones help too, certain times of the month tend to make us even more tenacious!

 “If women ran the world we wouldn’t have wars, just intense negotiations every 28 days.” ~ Robin Williams.